TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 I'm on the free plan as it serves most of my needs just fine.
 I did pay for it previously, but I just found I wasn't using enough of paid features to make it worthwhile.
 Mostly I used the location reminders.
-Push comes to shove, I can use Apple reminders to accomplish that if I really need it
+Push comes to shove, I can use Apple reminders to accomplish that if I really need it.

 ### [Fantastical](https://flexibits.com/fantastical)